Understanding NICU Equipment: A Guide for Parents

 Equipment in the NICU

 Apnea monitor.
 An instrument that checks for stoppages in breathing (apnea).
 Many premature babies have episodes of apnea.
-If your baby has not completely outgrown it, she may temporarily need a monitor in the NICU, step-down unit, or at home.
-Connected to your baby by a soft belt that goes around her chest, the monitor will sound an alarm if she stops breathing or if her heartbeat is too fast or too slow.
-You will need to use the monitor when your baby is sleeping or when you are not watching her.
+If your baby has not completely outgrown it, they may temporarily need a monitor in the NICU, step-down unit, or at home.
+Connected to your baby by a soft belt that goes around their chest, the monitor will sound an alarm if they stop breathing or if their heartbeat is too fast or too slow.
+You will need to use the monitor when your baby is sleeping or when you are not watching them.

 Bililights.
 Bright blue fluorescent lights placed over or around a baby to treat jaundice.
 NICU babies with jaundice usually receive this treatment, called phototherapy.

 Blood pressure monitor.
-A machine connected to a small cuff wrapped around the baby's arm or leg.
+A machine connected to a small cuff wrapped around your baby's arm or leg.
 The cuff will automatically take your baby's blood pressure at regular times and display the numbers on a screen.
 The nurse may also take it manually.

 Central line.
-An intravenous line usually inserted into a vein in the arm, and threaded from there into a larger vein close to the heart.
+An intravenous line usually inserted into a vein in the arm and threaded from there into a larger vein close to the heart.
 It is used to deliver medicine or nutritional solutions that would irritate smaller veins.
 A percutaneous intravenous central catheter (PICC) is a type of central line that is placed in one of the major blood vessels.
 A Hickman or a Broviac catheter, another type of central line, is inserted into the jugular vein in the neck.

 Endotracheal (ET) tube.
 A small, plastic tube inserted through a baby's nose or mouth down into the trachea (windpipe).
 When this is put in place, the baby is said to be intubated.
-The tube is attached to a ventilator (respirator), which can help a baby breathe (as in CPAP) or breathe for her.
+The tube is attached to a ventilator (respirator), which can help a baby breathe (as in CPAP) or breathe for them.
 The machine delivers a specific gas mixture at a specific rate and pressure to the infant.
-When the need for respiratory support lessens, the ET tube will come out, whereupon the baby is said to be extubated.
+When the need for respiratory support lessens, the ET tube will come out, and the baby is said to be extubated.

 Intravenous (IV) line.
 A tube carrying nutrients into a baby's vein.
 Most premature and sick babies cannot be fed immediately, so they must receive nutrients and fluids intravenously.
 A doctor or nurse will insert a very small needle or plastic tube into a fine vein in your baby's hand, foot, arm, leg, or scalp.
 The needle is taped in place and attached to a plastic tube that goes to an IV pump, often connected to a pole next to your baby's bed.
-Your baby also can receive medications and blood through the IV line.
+Your baby can also receive medications and blood through the IV line.

 Nebulizer.
 A device attached to an ET tube or a mask to deliver vaporized fluids and medications to the baby's airway.

 Pulse oximeter.
 A small, U-shaped device that uses a light sensor to measure a baby's blood-oxygen level and heart rate.
-This painless device, which is wrapped around your baby's toe or hand, and secured with a stretchy bandage, allows for monitoring of blood oxygen without the need for frequent blood samples.
+This painless device, which is wrapped around your baby's toe or hand and secured with a stretchy bandage, allows for monitoring of blood oxygen without the need for frequent blood samples.

 Ventilator.
 A breathing machine (also called a respirator) that delivers warmed and humidified air to a baby's lungs.
 The sickest babies receive mechanical ventilation, meaning that the ventilator breathes for them while their lungs grow or recover.
 The air is delivered to the baby's lungs through an endotracheal tube.
 The amount of oxygen, air pressure, and number of breaths per minute can be regulated to meet each baby's needs.
 Those with serious breathing problems may be treated with a form of high-frequency ventilation, which delivers small amounts of air at a rapid rate.
-This treatment appears to help reduce complications (such as bronchopulmonary dysplasia) that can occur with mechanical ventilation.
+This treatment appears to help reduce complications, such as bronchopulmonary dysplasia, that can occur with mechanical ventilation.

 What should I bring to the NICU?